TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-flexsvr-backup-serverdumpissuesmysqldumpmydumper.md

 ## **Recommended Steps**

-* Check if the version of **mysqldump** or **mysqldumper** to make sure they are the same version as that of MySQL Flexible server.
+* Check if the version of **mysqldump** or **mysqldumper** to make sure they are the same version as that of MySQL Flexible server

-* Checkout all known issues for [mydumper](https://github.com/maxbube/mydumper/issues) and if your issue is related to any of those.
+* Checkout all known issues for [mydumper](https://github.com/maxbube/mydumper/issues) and if your issue is related to any of those

 * If you are getting an error like *MySQL has gone away*  or *Lost connection to MySQL server during query* during the backup, it could be timing out if the data being backup is large.
 You should increase the **max_allowed_packet**, **net_write_timeout**, **net_read_timeout** values to appropriate levels to fix the error.
 See [how to configure server parameters in portal](https://docs.microsoft.com/azure/mysql/howto-server-parameters).
 This applies to both **mysqldump** and **mydumper**.